FlorentLM/mokap/README.md

 ### Features
 * Cross platform (Linux, Windows, macOS)
 * Supports Basler and FLIR cameras (they can be used at the same time, yes 🙂)
-* Supports hardware-synchronisation of cameras (using a Raspberry Pi, or an Aduino, or a USB-to-TTL adapter)
+* Supports hardware-synchronisation of cameras (using a Raspberry Pi, an Aduino, a USB-to-TTL adapter, or one of your cameras itself)
-* Supports encoding to individual frames or straight to video (with or without GPU acceleration)
+* Many encoding options (with or without GPU acceleration)
 * Live multi-camera calibration and pose estimation
 * Supports classic USB (and internal) Webcams, but their features are limited (no hardware sync, etc.)
+* Generate printable calibration boards in 1 click

 <p>(<a href="#readme-top">back to top</a>)</p>